benoit74/mirrorbrain/docs/installation/prerequirements.rst

 Python and Perl modules
 -----------------------

-The toolset for database maintenance needs Python (an old 2.4.x is sufficient) and the following Python modules:
+The toolset for database maintenance needs Python (3.11+) and the following Python modules:

 * :mod:`cmdln`
 * :mod:`sqlobject`